Guide to regular expressions

 - For performance reasons it is recommended that you should always try and use the native functions instead of regex, especially in PHP.

-- Stop parsing HTML with regexes and read how to parse HTML
+- Stop parsing HTML with regexes and read how to parse HTML.

 - When parsing XML in PHP try xml2array, which makes use of the PHP XML functions, for HTML you can try PHP’s DOM document or DOM XML in PHP4.
+Also try Simple HTML DOM Parser.

 - Try, getting help from #regex on the EFnet IRC Network, if you do, tell us: